JordanRL/operator-overloading-rfc/README.md

 ### Collections

-Collection objects would benefit from using the `+` and `/` operators as union and partition operators.
+Collection objects could use the `+` and `/` operators as union and partition operators.
 The union behavior is already supported for arrays natively, and would allow collection objects to benefit from it as well.

 ### Resource Control Objects

-Some objects which represent a resource might benefit from having operator overloading as well.
+Some objects which represent a resource might use operator overloading as well.
 For instance, using the `+` operator to append a string to a file.
+This usage would be prone to errors and instability, but in the interests of being complete, it is a foreseeable usage.

 ### Queues

-Much like collections, queues could benefit from cleaner code enabled by operator overloads.
+Much like collections, queues could use operator overloads to control adding and removing items from the queue.

 ## Benefits